Skip to main content

 There is no ‘care’ award for someone who is affected

 The ‘care’ category that’s part of an infected person’s compensation is not part of compensation for someone who is affected.
-If you cared for someone who was infected, they can choose to pay you from their own compensation.
+If you cared for someone who was infected, they can choose to pay you from their own compensation as part of the process of considering and then accepting their own compensation offer.
+You would receive this as part of your own compensation award.

 You can make your own claim for compensation as a carer of someone who is infected.